enzonotario/vitepress-openapi/docs/index.md

       link: /example/operations/getAllData

 features:
+  - title: Powered by VitePress
+    details: "Leverage the power of VitePress to create fast and efficient documentation sites."
   - title: Internationalization (i18n) Support
-    details: "This theme provides built-in support for internationalization using VueI18n.
-Easily configure multiple languages for your documentation."
-  - title: TailwindCSS Integration
-    details: "Style your content effortlessly with the power of TailwindCSS, which is seamlessly integrated into the theme."
+    details: "English and Spanish translations are included out of the box."
-  - title: Custom Components
+  - title: Custom Slots
-    details: "A collection of custom Vue components is included, making it easy to extend and customize your documentation."
+    details: "Customize the layout of your documentation with custom slots."

 ---

 ## Notice

-This theme is still under development.
-Please report any issues or suggestions in the [GitHub repository](https://github.com/enzonotario/vitepress-theme-openapi/issues).
+This project is still under development.
+Please report any issues or suggestions in the [GitHub repository](https://github.com/enzonotario/vitepress-openapi/issues).